• Skip to primary navigation

 Plantains are a good source of fiber, vitamins, and minerals, making them a nutritious addition to any meal.
 They are a delicious and healthy way to add some crunch to your meals while also boosting their nutritional value.

-plantain croutons on a serving spoon.
+Croutons on a serving spoon.

 Why You’ll Love This Recipe

 • Healthier alternative.
 They are a healthier alternative to bread croutons.
-They are gluten-free, paleo-friendly, and packed with fiber, vitamins, and minerals.
+They are gluten free, paleo friendly, and packed with fiber, vitamins, and minerals.

 • Versatility.
 They are versatile and can be used as a topping for salads, soups, or any other dish where you would typically use bread croutons.